FACT #1: Pollution limits and other environmental action are job creators.

 FACT #7: The Blueprint sets a reasonable timeline for achieving the Bay pollution limit.

 The Bay pollution limit provides until 2025 to cut pollution to the minimum levels science says is necessary to restore the Bay to balance.
 The Bay is poised to recover.
-Signs of hope include the resurgence of blue crabs baywide since 2014, the explosion of underwater grasses, and evidence that the size of the Bay's dead zone is shrinking.
+Signs of hope include the resurgence of blue crabs baywide since 2014 and the explosion of underwater grasses.
 The Bay's best chance is finally in place—strong and enforceable pollution limits.

 FACT #8: The Bay pollution limits benefited from ample public input.